Browse by Medical Category

 Dr. Mankin subsequently referred him to Frank X. Pedlow, MD, orthopaedic surgeon, and Frederick G. Barker, MD, neurosurgeon.
-As Mr. Harris’ disease unfortunately progressed, Francis J. Hornicek, MD, PhD, now chief of the Orthopaedic Oncology Service and Co-director of the Center for Sarcoma and Connective Tissue Oncology, also became involved in his care.
+As Mr. Harris's disease unfortunately progressed, Francis J. Hornicek, MD, PhD also became involved in his care.

 After Harris’s death, his wife made a major gift in his honor to establish the Stephan L. Harris Center for Chordoma Care at the Massachusetts General Hospital Cancer Center.
 “I made this gift to help other people with this disease, and to create a place where they know there will be doctors and nurses, as well as other families, who understand what they are going through,” she said.
 “My husband wanted to do this too.”

 Mrs. Harris had previously given generously to support chordoma research at Mass General.
-She felt that the place and timing were right to establish this first center in the world with a single focus on chordoma care because Dr. Hornicek and his team had already committed themselves to chordoma research.
+She felt that the place and timing were right to establish this first center in the world with a single focus on chordoma care because the team had already committed themselves to chordoma research.

 Welcome to the Stephan L. Harris Center for Chordoma Care at Massachusetts General Hospital.
 Our multidisciplinary group of physicians and clinicians specializes in the diagnosis and treatment of chordoma.

 The team of clinicians at Mass General represents one of the largest chordoma treatment groups in the world.